University of Rhode Island Data & Information Overview

-It's not uncommon for college students to take out loans to pay for school.
-In fact, almost 66% of students nationwide depend at least partially on loans.
+While almost two-thirds of students nationwide take out loans to pay for college, the percentage may be quite different for the school you plan on attending.
 At URI, approximately 83% of students took out student loans averaging $6,606 a year.
 That adds up to $26,424 over four years for those students.

-How Much Money Do URI Graduates Make?students who graduate from URI with a bachelor's degree go on to jobs where they make an average salary of $52,900 in their early years.
+How Much Money Do URI Graduates Make?students who graduate with a bachelor's degree from URI make about $52,900 a year during their first few years of employment after graduation.
 That's great news for URI students since it is 33% more than the average college graduate's salary of $39,802 per year.